 By Dr Aswin Sekhar

-The author, Dr Aswin Sekhar, is an Indian astrophysicist working at University of Oslo, Norway.
+Dr Aswin Sekhar is an astrophysicist based in Norway.